Building Cooperative Embodied Agents Modularly with Large Language Models: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have demonstrated impressive planning abilities in single-agent embodied tasks across various domains.
-However, their capacity for planning and communication in multi-agent cooperation remains unclear, even though these are crucial skills for intelligent embodied agents.
-In this paper, we present a novel framework that utilizes LLMs for multi-agent cooperation and tests it in various embodied environments.
-Our framework enables embodied agents to plan, communicate, and cooperate with other embodied agents or humans to accomplish long-horizon tasks efficiently.
-We demonstrate that recent LLMs, such as GPT-4, can surpass strong planning-based methods and exhibit emergent effective communication using our framework without requiring fine-tuning or few-shot prompting.
-We also discover that LLM-based agents that communicate in natural language can earn more trust and cooperate more effectively with humans.
-Our research underscores the potential of LLMs for embodied AI and lays the foundation for future research in multi-agent cooperation.
+In this work, we address challenging multi-agent cooperation problems with decentralized control, raw sensory observations, costly communication, and multi-objective tasks instantiated in various embodied environments.
+While previous research either presupposes a cost-free communication channel or relies on a centralized controller with shared observations, we harness the commonsense knowledge, reasoning ability, language comprehension, and text generation prowess of LLMs and seamlessly incorporate them into a cognitive-inspired modular framework that integrates with perception, memory, and execution.
+Thus building a \textbf{Co}operative \textbf{E}mbodied \textbf{L}anguage \textbf{A}gent \textit{CoELA}, who can plan, communicate, and cooperate with others to accomplish long-horizon tasks efficiently.
+Our experiments on C-WAH and TDW-MAT demonstrate that \textit{CoELA} driven by GPT-4 can surpass strong planning-based methods and exhibit emergent effective communication.
+Though current Open LMs like LLAMA-2 still underperform, we fine-tune a \textit{CoLLAMA} with data collected with our agents and show how they can achieve promising performance.
+We also conducted a user study for human-agent interaction and discovered that \textit{CoELA} communicating in natural language can earn more trust and cooperate more effectively with humans.
+Our research underscores the potential of LLMs for future research in multi-agent cooperation.
 Videos can be found on the project website \url{https://vis-www.cs.umass.edu/Co-LLM-Agents/}.